Peek-a-Boo (Siouxsie and the Banshees song): Critical reception

 Melody Maker described the song as "a brightly unexpected mixture of black steel and pop disturbance" and qualified its genre as "thirties hip hop".
 "Peek-a-Boo" was rated "Single of the Week" in both Sounds and NME.
 Sounds wrote that it was a "brave move", "playful and mysterious".
-NME described it as "Oriental marching band hip hop" with "catchy accordion."
+NME described it as "oriental marching band hip hop" with "catchy accordion."
 They concluded: "If this nation was served by anything approaching a decent pop radio station, 'Peek A Boo' would be a huge hit."

 PopMatters retrospectively placed it at No. 18 on their list "The 100 Greatest Alternative Singles of the '80s", saying that its instrumentation was "inventive" with "ingenious vocal phasing".

+Legacy

 Bloc Party praised "Peek-a-Boo" and their singer Kele Okereke said: "It sounded like nothing else on this planet. [...] to me it sounded like the most current but most futuristic bit of guitar-pop music I've heard."